 Broward County Backflow Certified

-4 Star Plumbing Services has experience with all makes and models of backflow devises.
-Our certified commercial plumbing technicians have access to all backflow valve parts usually with 24 hours if we do not have them already in stock.
-A short list of brand name valves that we service are as follows; Ames Fire and Waterworks, Conbraco Apollo Valves, Cla-Val, Febco Backflow Prevention, Hersey Products, Wilkins a Zurn Company, Rainbird and Watts Backflow Valve Assemblies.
+4 Star Plumbing Services has experience with all makes and models of backflow devices.
+Our certified commercial plumbing technicians have access to all backflow valve parts, usually within 24 hours if we do not have them already in stock.
+A short list of brand name valves that we service are as follows; Ames Fire and Waterworks, Conbraco Apollo Valves, Cla-Val, Febco Backflow Prevention, Hersey Products, Wilkins a Zurn Company, Rainbird, and Watts Backflow Valve Assemblies.

 4 Star Plumbing Services stocks only genuine manufacturer replacement part kits, repair tools, and other more commonly used hardware parts.
 We have experienced backflow technicians on staff ready to answer questions and assist you regarding Fort Lauderdale plumbing repairs and parts.
 We are committed to providing our customers with the highest quality products, the best service, and steadfast dependability.

 Backflow is defined as the reverse flow of a liquid into the potable water supply.
 The installation of a backflow preventer protects the water supply from contamination from this very serious condition.

 All major plumbing code bodies address protection against backflow.
 All potential or existing cross connections must be protected from backflow by the installation of a proper backflow prevention device.
 Consult your national and local plumbing code authorities for more specific information on your code requirements.

 Backpressure: pressure higher than the supply pressure caused by a pump, elevated tank, boiler, or any other means that may cause backflow.

 Backsiphonage: backflow caused by negative or reduced pressure in the supply piping.